There are plenty of things you can do to get a jump on next year. This will be especially helpful if you have multiple kids.

 - To gather more phonograms and put sight words (advanced phonogram and rule words he can’t possibly navigate) in his visual memory, I highly recommend TEAM READING Little Angel Readers, since they tell mom which new sounds are coming and give practice time.

-- On your weekly assignment list, put “Enjoy something nature-y together.”
-OR Just use the new book.
+OLD PLANS: On your weekly assignment list, put “Enjoy something nature-y together.”

 - Nature walks and close observation of nature are assumed